Certificate in Advanced Composite Materials

 Certificate in Engineering Education

-The College of Education, in conjunction with the College of Engineering, offers the graduate certificate in engineering education.
+The College of Applied Studies, in conjunction with the College of Engineering, offers the graduate certificate in engineering education.
 The graduate certificate in engineering education is designed to:

 - Provide engineering graduate students with knowledge of contemporary learning theories that can be applied to university-level instruction;